 If one or both parties to the marriage have been previously married evidence of the end of the previous marriage must also be provided (this will usually be in the form of a document issued by the Family Court in the event of divorce, or a certificate of death for the previous spouse if a widow or widower).

 Attendance at a marriage preparation course is a requirement.
-This can be done through any one of a number of agencies, including Anglicare, or by Fr Keith, who is a registered Marriage Preparation Provider, and costs about $350.
+This can be done through any one of a number of agencies, including Anglicare.
+The rector or the Parish Administrator can advise.

 Most weddings are conducted on Saturday afternoons.
 However, providing the church is not otherwise in use, weddings may also be conducted on weekdays or Sunday afternoons.
 There are certain periods of the church year when weddings are not conducted, on which the Parish Office can advise.
 Because of the popularity of Saturday weddings, fixed timeslots are available to ensure that there is no clash between weddings and to allow time for setting up and for photographs.

 St John’s has a beautiful organ, but you are not restricted to the use of the organ.

 Almost any traditional music played live can be accommodated at St John’s.
 The use of a string quartet, for example, instead of the organ could add a unique touch to your wedding and would fit well into the service.